Welcome to Pdfimpose’s documentation!

 Warning

-• I am not a printing expert (I am not even sure I deserve to be called a printing hobbyist).
+The package documentation might be unclear in places because - I am not a printing expert (I am not even sure I deserve to be called a printing hobbyist). - English is not my first language. - The few things I inaccurately know about printing, I know in my first language only.

 Contents